 - Linking to relevant webpages, like customer product reviews

 - Guiding conversations by providing “choose your own adventure” topic options

 - Following up with cart reminders, coupon codes, etc.

 Additionally, a chatbot can help you create an exceptional customer experience by providing robust “voice of the customer” data and actionable insights.

 How Astute Can Help

 Astute will work closely with you to develop and implement a plan for strengthening your customer relationships using bots and other cutting-edge technology.
-To learn more, watch the on-demand webinar Anatomy of a Chatbot.
+Request a demo to see how.